Email, University Communications

 Introduction

-Iowa State University must be able to communicate quickly and efficiently with faculty, staff, and students in order to conduct university business.
-Email is an acceptable and appropriate medium for such communications.
+Electronic mail (email) is a primary means of communication both within Iowa State University and externally.
+Iowa State University must be able to communicate quickly and efficiently with faculty, staff, and students to conduct university business.

 Policy Statement